About Taco Dip

 Guess you’ll have to grab a chip and find out what you get!

-How do you make taco bean dip?
+How do you make taco salad dip?

 There are many incarnations of taco dip, but this variety is meatless, so the assembly is much simpler.